 Instagram, Vimeo, Email

-Tyson Houseman / kihewonâpês is a nêhiyaw interdisciplinary video & performance artist, puppeteer, and filmmaker.
-Tyson’s practice focuses on aspects of nêhiyaw ideologies and teachings – speaking to Indigenous notions of non-linear time and the interwoven relations between humans and their ecologies.
+Tyson Houseman / kihewonâpês is a nêhiyaw interdisciplinary video & performance artist, puppeteer, and filmmaker from Paul First Nation and Ermineskin Cree Nation.
+Tyson’s practice focuses on aspects of nehiyaw ideologies and teachings – speaking to land-based notions of non-linear time and the interwoven relations between humans and their ecologies.
 His work embraces ephemerality, ranging from immersive interactive installations to multimedia live video performance events.
-He has exhibited at various galleries, screenings, and film/media festivals across the US and Canada.
-Most recently he participated in artist residencies at Wassaic Project, Vermont Studio Center, and Institute for Electronic Arts at Alfred University.
-Tyson is an upcoming recipient of the 2025 “Open Call” commission at The Shed in NYC, a 2025 COUSIN Collective Cycle IV awardee, and a 2025 MacDowell Fellow.
+He has exhibited at various galleries, screenings, and film/media festivals worldwide.
+Most recently he participated in artist residencies at MacDowell, Wassaic Project, Vermont Studio Center, and Institute for Electronic Arts at Alfred University.
+Tyson is a recipient of the 2025 “Open Call” commission at The Shed in NYC, a 2025 Forge Project Fellow, a COUSIN Collective Cycle IV awardee, and a 2025 MacDowell Fellow.
 Along with producing his own works, Tyson directs documentary film and music videos, and is a touring performer on various live cinema performances created by DJ Kid Koala.
 He also spends his summers working with the historic Bread & Puppet Theater in Glover, Vermont.
 Tyson has an MFA in Fine Arts from School of Visual Arts in NYC and a BFA in Theatre Performance from Concordia University in Montreal.

 View CV